 Skip to main content

-Package inspection supports 11 registries: npm, PyPI, Hex, Crates, vcpkg, Zig, NuGet, Maven, Packagist, RubyGems, and Go.
+Package inspection supports 12 registries: npm, PyPI, Hex, Crates, vcpkg, Zig, NuGet, Maven, Packagist, RubyGems, Go, and Swift.
 Vulnerability data is unavailable for vcpkg and Zig.
-Dependency data supports npm, PyPI, Hex, Crates, Zig, vcpkg, RubyGems, and Go.
+Dependency data supports npm, PyPI, Hex, Crates, Zig, vcpkg, RubyGems, Go, and Swift.

 pkg_info returns a quick triage summary for any package: the latest version, license, repository popularity, download volume, publish age, and vulnerability status.
 Pass verbose: true to add GitHub language breakdown, topics, last-pushed date, recent advisories, and recent changes.CLI usage